-Probably the most asked question by travelers to Dubai and the other United Arab Emirates is ‘what to wear?’.
+One of the most asked questions by travelers to Dubai and the other United Arab Emirates is ‘what to wear?’.
 ‘Do I need to cover my hair?’.
 ‘Can I wear a bikini on the beach or at a waterpark in Dubai?’.
 ‘Can I wear a short dress at a shopping mall in Abu-Dhabi?’
 ‘Can I wear shorts in Dubai?’…

 Women are usually the ones who seek advice, but men should also inform about the local habits as they too might need to wear long pants, a shirt, and closed shoes on some occasions…